jnp153/jnp153.github.io/pages/about.md

 ---

 ## **About Me**
-Hey my name is Jean-Paul! :wave:
+Hi, my name is Jean-Paul! :wave:

 I'm a 20y old IT Apprentice from Switzerland.
 I am highly interested in technology, especially in the areas of cybersecurity, virtualization and linux.
 - :student: Finishing my 4-Year Apprenticeship in August 2024.